 Now and then, on some forum, someone writes a post about using the Unbreakable® Umbrella for self-defense, for example, against a knife attack.
-If the post includes a link to unbreakableumbrella.com I get to know about it because my web-stat app tells me where traffic to unbreakableumbrella.com comes from.
-So, if I get curious about a new source of traffic, I visit the forum, read posts and replies and often think, “where do these cases come from?”
-Below I quote examples of typical posts and replies, so you can see why I think what I think.
-Keep in mind that threads these posts and replies come from include links to unbreakableumbrella.com yet many still opine without acquainting themselves with facts.
-Here are the examples from a typical thread on use of the Unbreakable® Umbrella for self-defense:
+If the post includes a link to unbreakableumbrella.com I find out about it because my web-stat app tells me where traffic to unbreakableumbrella.com comes from.
+So, if I get curious about a new source of traffic, I visit the forum, read posts and replies and often think, “Where do these cases come from?”
+Below I quote examples of typical posts and replies, so you can see why I think this way.
+Keep in mind that the threads these posts and replies come from include links to unbreakableumbrella.com, yet many still opine without acquainting themselves with facts.

 “I know exactly how I would defend myself with an umbrella against someone who has a knife, and definitely wants to stick me with it:

 If my umbrella is already opened: throw umbrella at them, and run.